Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Dispersion relation for the pion electromagnetic charge form factor and the contribution to

 \subsection{Results for the pion electromagnetic form factors}

 Using the obtained spectral functions the continuation to the spacelike region of momenta is straightforward.
 Continuations based on two extracted spectral functions are equally compatible with the experimental JLAB-$\pi$ data.
 This can be seen in Fig. \ref{space}, where comparison is made.
-In fact the CMD3 data-driven result for the electromagnetic form factor turns to be even slightly closer to the JLAB measurement.
-To determine the form factor, the statistical errors provided by CMD3 were used.
-While the inflated error was used to calculate the function $F$ with the spectral function $\rho$ based on the combined world data.
+In fact the CMD-3 data-driven result for the electromagnetic form factor turns to be even slightly closer to the JLAB measurement.
+To determine the form factor, the statistical errors provided by CMD-3 were used, while the inflated error was used to calculate the function $F$ with the spectral function $\rho$ based on the combined world data.

-Another interesting point is the question of agreement with perturbative PT QCD, where a known formula $F\rightarrow \beta Q^{-2}\ln^{-1}(Q^2/\Lambda^2) $ has been obtained \cite{CZ1977,FJ1979,LB1980,ER1980}.
-Assuming the validity of the dispersion relation \ref{pionspec}, we find no evidence for the perturbation theory asymptotics.
-The deviation from a naive QCD asymptotic is not affected by the data set.
-Also the presence or absence of HVP are largely unimportant for this comparison.
-The PT form factor is compared with analytically continued form factors in the right Fig. \ref{space}.
-Actually, the asymptotic slopes of extracted form factors differ so significantly from PT form.
-There is no evidence of a PT log presence up to the TeV region of spacelike momenta.
+Another interesting point is the question of agreement with perturbation theory (PT) QCD, where a known formula $F\rightarrow \beta Q^{-2}\ln^{-1}(Q^2/\Lambda^2) $ has been obtained \cite{CZ1977,FJ1979,LB1980,ER1980}.
+Assuming the validity of the dispersion relation \ref{pionspec}, we find no evidence of PT asymptotics from in any data set.
+The PT form factor is compared with analytically continued form factors in the right panel of Fig. \ref{space}.
+The asymptotic slopes of the continued form factors differ significantly from the known PT form, showing no evidence of the inverse log behavior.

-Recall here, that in order to recover PT QCD asymptotics, one would need to get striking deviations from assumed analytical structure here.
-Till now, the experimental data do not support such a findings.
-More interestingly the unpublished JLAB data show possible evidence for opposite, observing $Q^2 F(Q^2)$ takes constant value for $Q$ at several $GeV$ region.
+We did not include systematic errors resulting from theoretical assumptions, nor did we speculate on what future data could be.
+However, as was shown in a recent paper on sum rules, using the PT QCD dispersion relation would not improve the situation.
+According to the paper \cite{ARPUWE2025}, we also note that recovering PT QCD asymptotics within the framework of dispersion relations is unlikely, irrespective of future experimental access to higher $q^2$.

+Even more interestingly, the unpublished JLAB data show possible evidence of an ongoing $1/Q^2$ asymptotic.
+It was actually observed that $Q^2 F(Q^2)$ takes a constant value for $Q$ in several ${\mbox GeV }$.
+Theory for exclusive QCD processes should be revisited (e.g., the failure of factorization could be explained).
+Alternative explanations based on the fine-tuned interplay between hadronic resonances and PT QCD are sought \cite{ARPURBE2026}.

-\section{Results for $\alpha_{QED}$ at KLOE2}
+\section{Results for $\alpha_{QED}$ at KLOE-2}